– safety assessment of nuclear power plants;

 – safety analysis of thermonuclear fusion reactors;

 – analysis of new generation nuclear power plants;

-– assessment of thermal-hydraulic parameters in NPP containments and other premises;
+– assessment of change of thermal-hydraulic parameters in NPP containments and other premises;

-– simulation of radionuclides and aerosols transport in the compartments;
+– simulation of transport of radionuclides and aerosols in premises;

 – reliability estimation and control of energy systems;

 – level 1 and level 2 probabilistic safety assessment of NPPs;

 – strength analysis of structures, piping and components in complex technical systems;

 – failure analysis and engineering assessment for complex technical systems;